 Dust mite control

 Dust mites are tiny members of the arachnid family that have 8 legs and can’t be seen by the naked eye.
 They like to live in areas that are warm and humid and feed off dead skin cells.
-Dust mites can be found in bedding (mattress and/or pillows), carpeting, upholstered furniture and clothing, Although they don’t cause any harm, it has been found that they can raise the risk of an asthma attack in asthma patients.
+Although they don’t cause any harm, it has been found that they can raise the risk of an asthma attack in asthma patients.
+They absorb water rather than drinking it which means they thrive in warm, humid conditions.
+Their ideal habitat is the human home, especially during warmer weather, particularly the bedroom with its mattress, pillows, curtains, blankets and carpet.
+They feed on the skin detritus that humans leave behind them wherever they go.
+Combine that with the moisture transferred from your body to your bedding and you have an ideal environment for dust mites.

 This can be done by:

 - Protecting your mattress and pillow with an anti-mite dust cover.
-These will protect the mattress and pillow from being infested by dust mites, but will also protect you from any dust mites that are already there.
+These will protect the mattress and pillow from being infested by dust mites but will also protect you from any dust mites that are already there.
+Feather pillows will attract fewer mites than polyester ones.

 - Washing bed linen once a week.
-The water will need to be 55°or hotter in order for the dust mites to be killed.
+The water will need to be 55°or hotter for the dust mites to be killed.

 - Dusting regularly with a damp cloth rather than a duster or feather duster which will just spread the dust further.